 A. Requirements for AS Degree for Health Care Professionals

-Transfer credit for LPN license and diploma; dental hygiene license and diploma; or accredited training in medical laboratory technology, radiological technology and respiratory therapy General Education Requirements
+Transfer credit for LPN license and diploma; dental hygiene license and diploma; or accredited training in medical laboratory technology, radiological technology and respiratory therapy General Education Requirements Total 66 credits

 B. Requirements for BGS Degree